On the topological aspects of the theory of represented spaces: Concluding remarks

 A more general approach to such \emph{jump operators} can be found in \cite{debrecht5} by \name{de Brecht}.
 These operators (which amount to endofunctors) form the basis of a new approach to descriptive set theory \cite{paulydebrecht, pauly-descriptive} as suggested by \name{Pauly} and \name{de Brecht}, which in particular provides derived represented spaces e.g.~for the $\Sigma_n^0$-measurable functions between given represented spaces, thus generalizing \cite{brattka} by \name{Brattka}.
 In this, the applicability of descriptive set theory is extended even further than to the Quasi-Polish spaces introduced by \name{de Brecht} in \cite{debrecht6}.

 The abstract study of represented spaces seems to hold further aspects to contemplate.
 Proposition \ref{prop:intervalbase} already made use of the concept of an effective basis, and a systematic study of those seems to be promising also in order to obtain results on product spaces, e.g.~a version of the Tychonoff theorem.
-Computable measure theory also appears amenable to to a similar development as computable topology underwent here.
+Computable measure theory also is amenable to a similar development as computable topology underwent here, as demonstrated by \name{Collins} in \cite{collins4}.